 Individuals are required to file an FD Statement once they "qualify" as a candidate by raising or spending more than \$5,000 in a campaign for election to the House of Representatives.
-If you receive a notice to file a Statement before you have raised or spent more than \$5,000 on the campaign, you should notify the Clerk of the House in writing or through the electronic filing system that the campaign has not yet crossed the \$5,000 threshold.
-You may use the form included as Appendix E in these instructions to make the notification to the Clerk.
+If you receive a notice to file an FD Statement before you have raised or spent more than \$5,000 on the campaign, you should promptly notify the Clerk of the House in writing or through the online filing system that the campaign has not yet crossed the \$5,000 threshold.
+You may use the Campaign Notice Regarding Financial Disclosure Requirement Form included as Appendix E in these instructions to make the notification to the Clerk.
 See "Where to File" for the mailing address for the Clerk.

 Funds loaned to a campaign from any source, including from the candidate, as well as funds expended for state filing fees, count toward the \$5,000 threshold.
 However, only funds raised or spent in the election cycle in which you are a candidate (i.e., the two-year period consisting of the calendar year of the election and the prior calendar year) are considered to determine whether you have qualified as a candidate.
-For example, if you are running as a candidate for the House in an election to be held on November 6, 2018, only funds raised or spent in the current election cycle (2017 and 2018) count toward the \$5,000 threshold.
+For example, if you are running as a candidate for the House in an election to be held on November 3, 2020, only funds raised or spent in the current election cycle (2019 and 2020) count toward the \$5,000 threshold.
 Any campaign funds carried over from the prior election cycle in which you were a candidate do not count toward the \$5,000 threshold.